Gearset has special handling for a few types of Salesforce metadata, which can cause some confusion for new users.

 Still haven't found what you're looking for?

-If you still can't find a piece of metadata that you know exists, just pop open the chat widget in the corner of your screen and we'll be happy to help you locate it.
+If you still can't find a piece of metadata that you know exists, just pop open the chat widget in the bottom right-hand corner of your screen and we'll be happy to help you locate it.